BBhanuprakash-Dev15/Social-Book/README.md

 # Social-Book
 This Is My First Project.
 Social Book:
-Social Book is a social media website built using HTML5, CSS3, and JavaScript.
+Social Book is a social media website built using HTML5, CSS3, and  a touch of JavaScript.
 It's designed to be responsive, catering to both mobile and desktop users.
 This platform provides a space for users to connect and share content in a social networking environment.

 Features:
 Responsive Design: Optimized for various devices, ensuring a seamless experience on both mobile and desktop.